htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     **rank** and **requirements**.

-    The macro is named by substituting ``<SUBSYS>`` with the appropriate subsystem string as defined in
+    The macro is named by substituting ``<SUBSYS>`` with the appropriate subsystem string as defined by :macro:`SUBSYSTEM`.
-    :ref:`admin-manual/introduction-to-configuration:pre-defined macros`.

     .. note::